Skip to main content

 • President, Federal Bar Association, MA Chapter, 1996-1997.
 Also served as Vice-President, President-Elect, National Delegate, and Executive Board Member, 1994-2000

-• Co-editor and co-author of A Practical Guide to Introducing Evidence: Basic Foundations and Objections, Massachusetts Continuing Legal Education, Inc., 4th Ed., 1ST Supplement, 2015
+• Served as the co-editor and a co-author of A Practical Guide to Introducing Evidence: Basic Foundations and Objections, Massachusetts Continuing Legal Education, Inc., 4th Ed., 2nd Supplement, 2017

 Background and Education